 The Company has a 50/50 joint venture with Simon Property Group, which was initially formed to develop Los Angeles Premium Outlets, a premium outlet center in Carson, California.
-The Company has funded \$38.6 million of the total \$77.2 million incurred by the joint venture as of December 31, 2022.
+The Company has funded \$39.5 million of the total \$78.9 million incurred by the joint venture as of December 31, 2023.

-The Company is redeveloping an approximately 150,000 square foot, three-level space (formerly occupied by Bloomingdale's and Arclight Theatre) at Santa Monica Place, a 527,000 square foot regional town center in Santa Monica, California, with an entertainment destination use, high-end fitness, and co-working space.
+The Company is redeveloping an approximately 150,000 square foot, three-level space (formerly occupied by Bloomingdale's and Arclight Theatre) at Santa Monica, a 534,000 square foot regional town center in Santa Monica,

+California, with an entertainment destination use, high-end fitness, and other retail uses.
 The total cost of the project is estimated to be between \$35.0 million and \$40.0 million.
-The Company has incurred approximately \$1.2 million as of December 31, 2022.
-The anticipated opening is in 2024.
+The Company has incurred approximately \$5.2 million as of December 31, 2023.
+The anticipated opening will happen in phases beginning in 2024 through 2025.

-The Company's joint venture in Scottsdale Fashion Square, a 1,884,000 square foot regional town center in Scottsdale, Arizona, is redeveloping a twolevel Nordstrom wing with luxury-focused retail and restaurant uses.
-The total cost of the project is estimated to be between \$80.0 million and \$90.0 million, with \$40.0 million and \$45.0 million estimated to be the Company's pro rata share.
-The Company has incurred \$2.6 million of the total \$5.1 million incurred by the joint venture as of December 31, 2022.
+The Company's joint venture in Scottsdale Fashion Square, an approximately 1,871,000 square foot regional town center in Scottsdale, Arizona, is redeveloping a two-level Nordstrom wing with luxury-focused retail and restaurant uses.
+The total cost of the project is estimated to be between \$80.0 million and \$86.0 million, with \$40.0 million and \$43.0 million estimated to be the Company's pro rata share.
+The Company has incurred \$21.0 million of the total \$42.0 million incurred by the joint venture as of December 31, 2023.
 The anticipated opening is in 2024.